Itinerary

 - Sunglasses - with a cord attached so they don't fly off when riding

-- Buff or bandana for protecting your neck and face from the sun, wind or rain
+- Buff or bandana for protecting your neck and face from the elements

 - Warm hat for cold evenings/days